insomnes/aqute/README.md

 You can write your own `RateLimiter` implementation with specific algorithm if needed.

 ## Manual task adding, context manager and error retry
-This can be most useful if not all of your tasks are avaliable at the start:
+This can be most useful if not all of your tasks are available at the start:
 ```python
     # You can add tasks manually and also start/stop aqute with context
     # manager.
 And even add tasks on the fly.